delta3d/delta3d/delta3d/readme.txt

    6. Open a cmd shell and navigate to your Boost directory.

-   7. Run 'bjam stage --with-python'.
-This will build the Boost.Python set of Boost libraries to a directory something like "boost*/stage/lib".
+   7. Run 'bjam stage --with-python' and 'bjam stage --with-python debug'.
+This will build the Release/Debug Boost.Python set of Boost libraries to a directory something like "boost*/stage/lib".
 Make sure to add this directory to your PATH environment variable so Windows can find the Boost.Python DLLs at runtime.